Political positions of Tulsi Gabbard: Assange, Snowden, and Manning

 Gabbard has stated the U.S. government should drop charges against WikiLeaks founder Julian Assange: "[H]is arrest and all … that just went down … poses a great threat to our freedom of the press and to our freedom of speech" She has also expressed concerns that "our government … can basically create this climate of fear against … those … publishing things that they don't like ….
 This … threatens every American — the message … we are getting is 'Be quiet, toe the line, otherwise there will be consequences.'"

 She would also pardon NSA whistleblower Edward Snowden and take action to "close the loopholes" in the law Snowden exposed.
 Of Snowden and Chelsea Manning, she said, "there is not an actual channel for whistle-blowers like them to bring forward information that exposes egregious abuses of our constitutional rights and liberties, period.
 There was not a channel for that to happen in a real way, and that's why they ended up taking the path that they did, and suffering the consequences."

 In October 2020, Gabbard introduced two bipartisan resolutions in the House of Representatives to pardon and drop all charges against Edward Snowden and Julian Assange respectively.
-She also introduced a bill to reform the Espionage Act—HR8452 ("Protect Brave Whistleblowers Act") -- which was supported by Daniel Ellsberg, best known for leaking the Pentagon Papers.
+She also introduced a bill to reform the Espionage Act—HR8452 ("Protect Brave Whistleblowers Act")—which was supported by Daniel Ellsberg, best known for leaking the Pentagon Papers.

-In November 2020, Gabbard called for President Donald Trump to pardon Edward Snowden and Julian Assange.
+In November 2020, Gabbard called for President Donald Trump to pardon Snowden and Assange.

 Trump administration

 On November 21, 2016, Gabbard became the second Democrat (after Michelle Rhee) to meet with President-elect Donald Trump and his transition team at Trump Tower.
 She described the meeting as "frank and positive" and said she accepted the meeting to influence Trump before Republicans grew in influence and escalated the war to overthrow the Syrian government.
 She later called the Trump administration's 2017 Shayrat missile strike reckless and "short-sighted."

 Gabbard did not join the 169 congressional Democrats who signed a letter of opposition to Steve Bannon's appointment as Trump's chief strategist, but she joined 182 other colleagues to co-sponsor a bill to remove him from the National Security Council.

-Gabbard vehemently criticized the 2017 United States–Saudi Arabia arms deal and the administration's decision not to sanction Saudi Arabia over the killing of Jamal Khashoggi.
+Gabbard vehemently criticized the 2017 United States–Saudi Arabia arms deal and the administration's decision not to sanction Saudi Arabia over the murder of Jamal Khashoggi.

 In an October 29, 2019 press conference with family members of victims of the September 11, 2001 terror attacks, Gabbard requested the Trump administration to declassify the findings of its investigation into a possible involvement of Saudi Arabia government officials in the September 11 attacks and to end all aid for Saudi Arabia until this information is made public.
 Gabbard reintroduced House resolution 663 from 2017 as resolution 662 to push for this goal.